HyPAIR/CPDOT/README.md

 ## Features

- - A heuristic path exploration method which efficiently evaluates a set of homotopically distinct solution spaces for the formation.
+ - A heuristic path exploration method that efficiently evaluates a set of homotopically distinct solution spaces for the formation.

  - A two-stage iterative motion planning framework for finding locally time-optimal collision-free formation trajectories using a deformable sheet.